Apply for Movement Grants Funding

 Process Details

-If you are successful in Stage 1 and your application is for over $20,000 USD, we may send some follow-up questions to clear up any uncertainties we have about your application.
-Your responses will help us decide whether to progress your application to Stage 3 and how much of the requested funding we will provide.
+After we have reviewed your application in detail, we may ask you additional follow-up questions.
+We may also reach out to external experts to clear up any uncertainties we have about your application.
+Responses to these questions will help us decide whether to progress your application and how much of the requested funding we will provide.

 Timeline Summary

-- Early May: Emails sent to applicants notifying whether their applications have been conditionally approved (pending due diligence checks)
+- March–April: Emails sent to applicants notifying whether their applications have been shortlisted, and follow-up questions asked.

-- Early May: Emails sent to applicants notifying whether their applications have been shortlisted; follow-up questions asked
+- October–November: Emails sent to applicants notifying whether their applications have been shortlisted; follow-up questions asked

 Check-in questionnaire